ansys/pysam-sysml2/doc/source/user_guide/api/diagram-model.rst

 .. literalinclude:: ../../_static/code/download-diagrams.py
     :lines: 78
     :language: python
-    :caption: Get diagram metadata from model element
+    :caption: Get diagram metadata from the model element

-This returns the name of the associated model element that the diagram represents.
+Getting the diagram metadata returns the name of the associated model element that the diagram represents.

 Loop through diagrams
 ---------------------